 crank chop review

 Crank Chop Review

-Although Crank Chop isn’t a new product, it has recently re-emerged in an advertising campaign in 2017, so I thought it would be a good idea to give it a closer look.
-I picked up Crank Chop at our local Fry’s here in Las Vegas for $20 in September 2017.
+Although Crank Chop isn’t a new product, it re-emerged in an advertising campaign back in 2017, prompting me to give it a closer look.
+I originally picked up Crank Chop at our local Fry’s here in Las Vegas for $20 in September 2017.

 Using Crank Chop is pretty straightforward.
 You simply add your ingredients, secure the lid, and pull the cord repeatedly until you achieve your desired results.
 If you’ve seen the commercial (which is part train-wreck, part humorous), you get a pretty good idea of how it works.
-But as someone who owns this and has used it, I’ll give you a little reality as compared to the idealized advertising.
+However, having owned and used it, I can provide a bit of reality as compared to the idealized advertising.

-I tested out quite a few foods for my video review of Crank Chop that you can see below.
+I tested out quite a few foods for my video review of Crank Chop.
 I chopped tomatoes, celery, strawberries & blueberries, greens, cheese, and even ice.
-I’m pleased to report that Crank Chop was able to handle everything pretty well.
-The tomatoes were probably my least favorite, perhaps because there was so much juice floating around the bottom.
+Crank Chop handled everything reasonably well.
+The tomatoes were probably my least favorite to chop due to the excess juice.
 The ice was crushed, but not uniformly.
-Cheese turned out more like crumbled cheese than shredded, although I found that to be completely acceptable.
-The greens were probably too chopped for my liking.
-It may take some experimenting with different foods to achieve the desired consistency.
-Something like ice may take 10 pulls, whereas greens may only take 3.
+Cheese turned out more crumbled than shredded, which was completely acceptable to me.
+The greens, however, ended up too finely chopped for my liking.
+It definitely takes some experimenting to achieve the desired consistency with different foods.

-One point worth mentioning is that most food will need to be cut down to size to fit into the container.
-The instructions state that onions or potatoes need to be quartered in order to fit.
+One point worth mentioning is that most food will need to be cut down to size to fit into the container, as the instructions state that larger items like onions or potatoes need to be quartered.

-The pull handle is an interesting idea, and it felt like my dad’s old pull-start lawnmower I used as a kid.
-I learned that if you don’t pull the handle all the way out, it may not retract properly.
+The pull handle reminds me of my dad’s old pull-start lawnmower I used as a kid.
+If you don’t pull the handle all the way out, it may not retract properly.
 It takes a few minutes to get the hang of it.
 When the handle retracts, it makes a whirring sound as the cord is pulled back into the lid.

-Cleaning the bowl is similar to any other plastic bowl.
-I found the cheese to leave the most residue, and required me to use a scrub brush to clean it properly.
-You can put the blades and the bowl in a dishwasher, but the lid can only be wiped with a sponge.
-I believe this is because water can get inside the lid and wreak havoc on the cord assembly.
+Cleaning is straightforward but similar to any other plastic bowl.
+Cheese left the most residue and required a scrub brush for proper cleaning.
+You can put the blades and the bowl in a dishwasher, but the lid can only be wiped with a sponge, likely because water can get inside the lid and wreak havoc on the cord assembly.

+crank chop review